alexisdrakopoulos/ising_cnn/README.md

 ### Config File

 All module paths are configured using the `config.ini` file, as well as calling AWS S3.
+The config file needs to be updated, as currently the path points to `C:/Users/alexi/Desktop/deep_regression_new` with a commented out path for the Ubuntu DLAMI.
+You also need to change the `s3_bucket: ` from `HIDDEN` to your bucket if you wish to use the backup functionality in the `utils.py` module.

 ### Dependencies